Azure ACI: why perform maintenance operations

-This application is built to be very resilient and do not require a lot of maintenance operations.
-However, in some situation you might want to restart the ACI (Azure Container Instance) to update your application version and benefit from the last patch releases.
+This application is designed to be highly resilient and does not require many maintenance operations.
+However, in some situations, you may need to restart the ACI (Azure Container Instance) to update your application version and benefit from the latest patch releases.

-In some cases, for instance if any error happened during the data processing, some of the files that are created for the operation will not be destroyed.
-They could end up in a situation where the files will accumulate and flood the volume allocated.
-This case would be easily fixed by stopping the app and restarting it.
+In some cases, for example if an error occurs during data processing, some files created for the operation may not be deleted.
+They can accumulate and fill up the allocated volume.
+This issue can usually be fixed by stopping and restarting the app.

-/! \ We will not describe any kind of maintenance on the Azure gateway and routing configuration you might have set up on your environment as it may vary drastically from a user to another.
+Warning: this article does not describe maintenance operations for the Azure gateway or routing configuration you may have set up in your environment, as these configurations can vary significantly from one customer to another.

 Data processes failed

-The first signal your application needs to be fixed is when some of your data processes launched from Salesforce end up with a status “Failed”.
-Before rushing to your Azure platform, be sure to check if the error description does not provide any information who could indicate the issue is somewhere else.
-For instance, if you built your own deduplication rules, some errors may occur and stop the process.
+The first signal that your application may need maintenance is when some data processes launched from Salesforce end with a Failed status.
+Before checking your Azure platform, make sure the error description does not indicate an issue elsewhere.
+For example, if you built your own deduplication rules, some errors may occur and stop the process.

 Data processes pending

-Sometime the job queue will get stuck on the same message and blocking the data processes.
-In this situation you should clear the fileshare allocated to the rabbitmq container and reload the application.
-This will fix the issue in almost every cases.
+Sometimes, the job queue can get stuck on the same message and block data processing.
+In this situation, clear the file share allocated to the RabbitMQ container and reload the application.
+This should fix the issue in most cases.

-If your fileshare linked to the rabbitmq container is defined as public, you can simply access it through the azure portal interface and delete what he contains.
+If the file share linked to the RabbitMQ container is public, you can access it through the Azure portal and delete its contents.

-If your fileshare is defined as private, you will need to access the container to manually clear the rabbitmq directory.
-When the container, if running, proceeds as follows:
+If the file share is private, you need to access the container and manually clear the RabbitMQ directory.
+If the container is running, proceed as follows:

-- Stop the app and restart if from the overview panel
+/bitnami/rabbitmq/mnesia/rabbit@localhost/msg_stores/vhosts/ - Stop the app and restart it from the overview panel.

 How to proceed